 So, you just found out that you’re expecting and only you and your partner know it.
 At this point, you still fit in your clothes, and you could still rock your favorite styles.

 However, in a matter of weeks, your body will go through changes that could affect how you dress.
-And you might have some questions about how to dress depending on your circumstance.
+And you might have some questions about how to dress depending on your circumstances.
 To get yourself ready for those changes and want to get the best clothes for you, consider the following.

 Are You Hiding It For A Surprise?